intel-lab-lkp/linux/Documentation/filesystems/journalling.rst

 Try to reserve the right number of blocks the first time. ;-).
 This will be the maximum number of blocks you are going to touch in this transaction.
-I advise having a look at at least ext4_jbd.h to see the basis on which ext4 uses to make these decisions.
+I advise having a look at least ext4_jbd.h to see the basis on which ext4 uses to make these decisions.

 Another wriggle to watch out for is your on-disk block allocation